-As part of our ongoing commitment to being the “employer of choice” in each of our markets, Taft attorneys are provided with a 16-week paid parental leave, regardless of gender and primary-care status, for the birth or adoption of a child.
+As part of our ongoing commitment to being the “employer of choice” in each of our markets, Taft attorneys are provided with a 16-week paid parental leave for attorneys and staff, regardless of gender and primary-care status, for the birth or adoption of a child.
 This policy places Taft at the forefront of supporting families during an important time in their lives and demonstrates the importance we place on work-life balance.

-Every day in all that we do, we attempt to create a comprehensive “mindset of inclusiveness," which means that we strive to be an organization that is so inclusive in its thinking that we no longer need to talk about it.
-On a pervasive, firm-wide basis, we believe that a diverse culture benefits Taft professionals, its clients and its other constituencies by fostering greater teamwork, creative and diverse perspectives, and opportunities for professional growth, personal satisfaction and meaningful community involvement.
+Every day in all that we do, we attempt to create a comprehensive “mindset of inclusiveness,” which means that we strive to be an organization that is so inclusive in its thinking that we no longer need to talk about it.
+On a pervasive, firm-wide basis, we believe that an inclusive culture that promotes equality and equal opportunities benefits Taft professionals, its clients, and its other constituencies by fostering greater teamwork, creative and diverse perspectives, and opportunities for professional growth, personal satisfaction, and meaningful community involvement.

 Our primary mission remains unchanged — to serve our clients at the highest standard of professional excellence by developing innovative, value-creating solutions that help them reach their goals.
 We simply cannot achieve our mission without our comprehensive approach to inclusiveness and all of the tremendous benefits that brings.